Global experts agree: natural gas is key to meeting 2050 decarbonisation goals

 What do the European Union (EU) Commissioner for Climate Action, the former U.S. Energy Secretary, and a Pulitzer Prize winning energy expert all have in common?
 A passionate desire to fight climate change?
 Yes.
 A long and accomplished career advising Presidents and Prime Ministers on energy policy?
 Yes.
-A full understanding of how important natural gas will be to decarbonising the global economy?
+A full understanding of how important natural gas will be to meeting 2050 decarbonisation goals?
 Also, yes.

-In fact, all three of these energy experts – Miguel Arias Cañete, Ernest Moniz and Dan Yergin, respectively – were recently quoted in the press highlighting the role natural gas will play in combatting climate change for decades to come.
+In fact, all three of these energy experts – Miguel Arias Cañete, Ernest Moniz and Dan Yergin, respectively – were recently quoted in the press highlighting the role natural gas will play in meeting the 2050 decarbonisation goals and combatting climate change for decades to come.
 The argument, that natural gas can lower CO2 emissions by replacing coal in power generation and complement variable renewable sources, is rare consensus among global energy analysts and intellectuals.

 Check out our factsheet for more on Natural Gas to Hydrogen Conversion.